-She had begun following him months ago, when she suspected he was seeing someone else.
-She was a emergency room physician by day and a detective by night.
-She had never caught him with anyone, but she knew it was just a matter of time, because he seemed to be pulling away from her.
+She had begun following him weeks ago when she overheard him whispering into his phone.
+She had never caught him with anyone, but she knew it was just a matter of time because he seemed to be pulling away from her.

-As she stared out into the darkness, the lights from an oncoming car suddenly shone brightly in her face.
+As she stared out into the darkness, the lights from an oncoming car suddenly shone brightly on her face.
 She ducked to avoid being seen.
 The car slowed and stopped next to her car.
 She couldn’t see it because she was crouched low in the seat.
-The car turned off its lights, but kept its motor running.
+The car turned off its lights but kept its motor running.
 Her heart was in her mouth.
 Her hands trembled in fear.
 She reached over to make sure the door was locked.
 She was afraid to look out the window.
 Minutes passed, but the car did not move.

 Suddenly, there was a tap on the window.
 She looked up into the face of her boyfriend, who was staring at her as if she had been declared insane.
 She rolled down the window meekly.
 “What are you doing in front of my uncle’s house,” he screamed.
 “Are you crazy!
 How did you know where my uncle lived: Have you been following me?”
-The questions came so fast her head began to spin.
-She couldn’t answer, because she had no explanation.
+The questions came so fast that her head began to spin.
+She didn’t answer.
+She just stared straight ahead.

 She had never been so embarrassed.
 Without a word, she sat up in the car and turned the ignition on.
 He was still yelling.
 She pulled off and thought of heading for the river to jump in, but drove home instead.
 She stayed in bed for a week after changing her phone number.